mesosphere/dcos-docs-site/pages/1.11/release-notes/1.11.0/index.md

 ### Storage
 - DC/OS 1.11 introduces an implementation of the industry-standard Container Storage Interface (CSI) version 0.1, which enables developers (Mesosphere, community, and partners) to streamline the development of storage features within DC/OS by providing a common API between the Container Orchestrator (DC/OS) and the storage devices.
 [View the documentation](https://docs.mesosphere.com/services/beta-storage/0.1.0-beta/). [enterprise type="inline" size="small" /]
+- DC/OS Storage Service 0.1 (beta) - DSS users will be able to dynamically create volumes based upon profiles or policies to fine-tune their applications' storage requirements.
+This feature leverages the industry-standard Container Storage Interface (CSI) to streamline the development of storage features in DC/OS by Mesosphere and our community and partner ecosystems.
+[View the documentation](https://docs.mesosphere.com/services/beta-storage/0.1.0-beta/). [enterprise type="inline" size="small" /]
 - Pods now support persistent volumes.
 [View the documentation](/1.11/deploying-services/pods).

 **Note:** Because these storage features are beta in 1.11, they must be explicitly enabled.
 Beta features are not recommended for production usage, but are a good indication of the direction the project is headed.